suzuki-shunsuke/cmdx/README.md

 #### require.environment

 `require.environment` is the required environment variables.
-Note that if the value of the environment variable is an emtpy string, the environment variable is treated as unset.
+Note that if the value of the environment variable is an empty string, the environment variable is treated as unset.

 ```yaml
 tasks: